hbcountry/MyHealthMobileApp/README.md

-# MyHealthMobileApp
+# MobileDevOps
-Created for demo purposes
+This is a simple Xamarin Android Demo App to use for implementing a Mobile DevOps Strategy on www.cloudacademy.com